 Text version below to those who prefer to read:

 Hey there, folks.
-My name is Eric from Support Adventure: The Expat Outsourcing Company.
+My name is Eric from Support Adventure: The MSP Staffing Company.
 We are a community of people who live remotely around the world and work for the English speaking world online.

 I wanted to make this video about the benefits of working remotely and working from home in general.
 Most of the people in Support Adventure, at least after they’re fully trained for the positions they inhabit, have the option to work from home.